patriciatran/norbis-virome-tutorial/README.md

 ### File descriptions in the `Datasets` Folder:

-In the folder `Datasets` of this github page, you will find 5 fasta files with the file extension `.fasta.`, `.faa`, `fna`. the README.txt file in the `datasets` folder describes what these datasets are.
+In the folder `Datasets` of this github page, you will find 5 fasta files with the file extension `.fasta`, `.faa`, `fna`. the README.txt file in the `datasets` folder describes what these datasets are.

 :dna: Lactococcus lactis: Complete bacterial genome with 5 prophages